7 Small Business Retirement Plans

 Types of Retirement Plans

-Three eggs setting atop $100 bills with inscriptions "IRA, Roth, and 401K" symbolizing ways to save for retirement
+Three eggs on $100 bills, inscriptions "IRA, Roth, and 401K" symbolizing ways to save for retirement

 There are several retirement plan options for small business owners to offer their employees, and in some cases, themselves.
 Some are much more complex than others and all have details that may or may not be deal breakers.